rtlabs-com/p-net/doc/network_topology_detection.rst

 Walking a subtree using snmpwalk
 --------------------------------
 By default the ``snmpwalk`` searches the SNMPv2-SMI::mib-2 subtree.
-You can seach a smaller or larger subtree by giving the OID (or the corresponding name) to ``snmpwalk`` as the argument after the host argument.
+You can search a smaller or larger subtree by giving the OID (or the corresponding name) to ``snmpwalk`` as the argument after the host argument.

 As an example, here are the number of found variables for different